Gluten Free Gifts for Foodies

 Now I don’t know about your list, but mine has lots of people on it with various dietary restrictions: celiac, gluten sensitivity, vegan, soy-free, nut-free … but one thing I know for sure: everyone loves cookies!

 Hop to my Gluten Free Cookie Mix in a Jar recipe post to see how to make these adorable Gluten Free Cookie Mixes in a Jar!
+There, you can also grab my free printable tags with directions to make it super easy to be super thoughtful!

 Another gift that’s a fun craft for the younger kids to help make (think teacher gifts!) is a candy tree.
 These are easily made with $2.99 floral tree forms you can find at any craft shop, some colorful pushpins and colorful candies.